-- Cut each quarter into 3 bars.
+- Now cut each quarter into 3 bars.

 - Use a palette knife to lift the Bakewell Shortbread Bars free from the baking parchment.

 How great do these Bakewell Shortbread Bars look?
 They can also be cut into squares for tasty party bites.

 Store them in an airtight container for up to 5 days.

 See!
 So easy to make.
 And such a brilliant addition to a packed lunch, picnic or just to have with a cup of tea or coffee.

 I love recipes that are easy, yet produce stunning results.
 This is one of those recipes.
 Because all of the flavours work so well together, a buttery shortbread base, sweet and tart raspberry jam topped with almond sponge.
 The perfect combination.
 Finally you can have your cake and cookie all in one tasty Bakewell Shortbread Bar!

 If you have enjoyed these Bakewell Shortbread Bars, here are some other recipes you might like to try:

 Do you have favourite recipes for making good food to go?

 Also, thank you for taking the time to leave a comment.
 I really appreciate it and love reading them.
 If you are on Twitter or Instagram please pop a photo up and tag me in.
 I love to see what you are baking and making in your kitchens and will happily retweet your pictures.